Gamma-Ray Observations of Galaxy Clusters Strongly Constrain Dark Matter Annihilation in Prompt Cusps: Characterizing the annihilation signal

 Now, we consider a cluster halo with density profile $\rho(r)$.
 Let $\diff N_\gamma/\diff E$ be the spectrum of $\gamma$-ray photons produced by each dark matter annihilation event.
 The differential photon flux (per solid angle) received by an observer is then

 given in terms of the annihilation rate per mass of dark matter, $\langle\Gamma/\MDM\rangle$.
-Here, $\ell$ is the position along the observer's line of sight, and the cluster-centric radius $r$ accordingly depends on $\ell$.
+Here, $\ell$ is the position along the observer's line of sight, the cluster-centric radius $r$ accordingly depends on $\ell$, and the line-of-sight integration is performed out to the virial radius of each cluster.
 We expand the annihilation rate as

-The first term represents the smooth halo, which contains almost all of the dark matter, as only about 1\% resides in prompt cusps \cite{Delos:2022bhp}.
+The first term represents the smooth halo~\cite{Salucci:2018hqu}, which contains almost all of the dark matter, as only about 1\% resides in prompt cusps \cite{Delos:2022bhp}.
 The second term accounts for the cusps and is constructed by scaling Eq.~(\ref{eq:GoverM0}) by the cusp survival factor $\gfac$ and by a position-dependent factor $\lfac(r)$.

 Inside the halo of a galaxy cluster, prompt cusps are gradually stripped by tidal forces.
 To account for this effect, we employ the model of Ref.~\cite{Stucker:2022fbn}, which uses the tidal field at a subhalo's orbital pericenter to predict the density profile of its asymptotic remnant after an arbitrarily long period of tidal stripping.
 For cusps at a radius $r$ within a cluster, we make a simple approximation that the pericenter radii $r_\mathrm{p}$ are uniformly distributed between $r_\mathrm{p}=0$ and $r_\mathrm{p}=r$.
 Appendix~\ref{sec:peri} shows that this is a reasonable approximation.
 For each cusp sampled in Section~\ref{sec:cusps}, which had the initial annihilation rate coefficient $j$ given by Eq.~(\ref{eq:Jcusp}), we can evaluate a new coefficient $j^\prime=\int\tilde \rho^2\diff V$ associated with the cusp's tidally evolved density profile $\rho^\prime$.
 We then define